fpalomo/king-kata-di/Readme.md

 In order to optimize bank fees costs, our engine will connect to a different payment backend depending on the credit card type:

-* VISA : We use Entity A
+* MASTERCARD : We use Entity A

-* MASTERCARD : We use Entity B
+* AMEX : We use Entity B

-* AMEX : We use Entity C
+* VISA : We use Entity C

+--

 Entity A expects a XML Request with the next format:
 ```